 This particular contract or service level agreement includes 24/7 monitoring of all customer’s IT devices.
 If you decide to utilize our Help Desk, on-site support, or any services after-hours, these features are an additional cost.

 When choosing the NOC “Only” option, you can expect to pay at the lower end of the price range—about $125-$175 per user per month.
-For many small businesses, this is one of the most affordable options.
+This is one of the most affordable options for many small businesses.

 2. Help Desk (HD) “Only.”

-An IT outsourcing help desk troubleshoots your IT issues as they occur and can help boost your business without you having to solve these problems on your own.
+An IT outsourcing help desk troubleshoots your IT issues as they occur and can boost your business without you having to solve these problems yourself.

 As a reminder, some IT services companies may not have a Help Desk—but we wanted to at least show you what it would mean if you choose this option with a company like AIS.